kakavi/metabase/docs/operations-guide/enable-jmx.md

 docs](https://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html)
 for more information.

-Users running Metabase in a `docker` container will need to specify the system properties detailed above and will also need to ensure the port is open.
+Users running Kenga Analytics in a `docker` container will need to specify the system properties detailed above and will also need to ensure the port is open.
 Docker allows specifying environment variables via a separate file that can be passed into the `docker run` invocation.
 You